Shire of Carpentaria: Chairmen and mayors

-Population
+Demographics

 Prior to 1971, Aboriginal people who form a majority of the population were not counted in census statistics.

 Until 1 July 2002, the Australian Bureau of Statistics included the Island and DOGIT councils within the Shire of Cook statistical local area.
 Information for the reduced Shire back to 1996 has been provided on the ABS website through the Time Series Profile.

 Amenities

 The Carpentaria Shire Council operates libraries in Normanton and Karumba.